Guardians vs. Red Sox Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has put up 62 hits with 14 doubles, a triple, two home runs and 29 walks.
+- Steven Kwan has 62 hits with 14 doubles, a triple, two home runs and 30 walks.
 He has driven in 18 runs with nine stolen bases.

 Kwan Recent Games